osisoft/OCS-Docs/Content_Portal/Overview/get-started/introduction-portal-interface.md

 ## User and tenant information

-Also at top right, a drop-down menu gives you access to information specific to your own user and tenant.
+At top right, a drop-down menu gives you access to information about your user profile and tenant.
 This menu provides:

 - Tenant information
 - Resource usage data
 - User profile information and roles assigned to your user

-The menu also lets you enter feedback about OCS.
+The menu also provides a link to a page where you can give feedback about OCS.

 ![User and tenant information](../images/user-and-tenant.png "User and tenant information")